3dlg-hcvc/mirror3d/docs/Mirror3D_dataset.md

 ```

-For example, here's a screemshot of the 3D visulization after running:
+For example, here's a screenshot of the 3D visulization after running:

 ```python
 python mirror3d/visualization/check_sample_info.py \